danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 }
 ```

-When it fails, I get a preview error saying "Cannot preview in this file - Message send failure for update" and tapping the Diagnosticts button reveal a long message filled with various folder paths, but also these nuggets:
+When it fails, I get a preview error saying "Cannot preview in this file - Message send failure for update" and tapping the Diagnosticts button reveal a long message where you can find these gems:

 * LoadingError: failed to load library at path
 * mach-o file, but is an incompatible architecture (have 'x86_64', need 'arm64')

-It seems like the previews are built with x86_64, while the computer needs arm64 to display them.
-However, I haven't found any way to specify the architecture for the previews.
-The same problem appears in framework projects as well.

 Previews work in app projects, though, so my current workaround is to create an app project and drag in the views that I work with.
-However, this is a time consuming workaround that I'd love not having to spend time on.
+However, this is a time consuming workaround.

-If you know how to solve the preview problem, please start a discussion in the comment section below.
-I'll update this section as soon as I find more information or a solution.
+After getting in contact with Apple, it turns out that Xcode was running in Rosetta.
+I have no idea how this happened and can't remember enabling that option, but unchecking Rosetta made previews work.

 ## XCFrameworks don't support Bitcode

 I have a closed-source project that I manage as an Xcode iOS Framework project, build with a Terminal script and distribute as an XCFramework.

 Everything worked great on my Intel-based MacBook Pro, but after switching over to M1, the generated XCFramework no longer supports Bitcode.
-I have Bitcode enabled in the framework project, though, and have tried adding additional flags and tweaking the build script, but for some reason nothing I do bring Bitcode support back.
+I have Bitcode enabled in the framework project, though, and have tried adding additional flags and tweaking the build script, but nothing brings Bitcode support back.

 The archive script is executed with Fastlane and contains of the following steps (real framework name replaced with MyFramework in the code below):